charged with a crime while defending yourself?

 get an attorney you can trust

 When you’re in the heat of the moment and believe you’re under attack, you may take steps necessary for self-defense.
 Whether it’s a home invasion or an assault out in public, your natural instincts to protect yourself may be triggered.
 You, however, may be one of only a handful of witnesses to such an event.
 After the fact, it becomes important to piece together the story for the courts in the event that there is a question over whether you legitimately defended yourself or not.
 What happens if there’s a criminal charge against you?
 Or if the person you defended yourself against files a civil claim?
-In these situations, the right Stuart law firm can make a big difference.
+In these situations, an experienced self defense lawyer can make all the difference.